matifanger/crypto-replacer/readme.md

 ### Detection:

-Crypto-stealer is **UNDETECTED** for any kind of antivirus/anti-malware.
+Crypto-stealer is **PARTIALLY UNDETECTED** for some kind of antivirus/anti-malware.

 ### Requirements: